tweag/credential-helper/docs/providers/remoteapis.md

 $ echo -ne "$BUILDBARN_API_KEY" | tools/credential-helper setup-keyring tweag-credential-helper:buildbarn_api_key
 ```

+The last entry in the lookup chain uses a Google API key for authentication.
+Some Buildbarn setups use Google authentication, so configure this only if applicable.

 ### <a name="section-bazel-remote"></a> bazel-remote

 The only header-based authentication scheme [bazel-remote][bazel-remote] supports at the time of writing is basic auth (username and password).